kstenerud/streamux/README.md

 Regular Messages
 ----------------

 Regular messages consist of a 16 or 32 bit header, followed by a possible data payload.
-This protocol does not concern itself with the contents of the payload.
+The header is transmitted as an unsigned integer in little endian format.
+The payload contents are beyond the scope of this document.

 ### Message Layout